Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Level of controversy||2|

-While Chubb's payout ratio might seem fairly standard, it's worth remembering that Chubb may be investing much of the rest of its net profits in future growth.
+While Chubb's payout ratio might seem low, this can signify that Chubb is investing more in its future growth.

-Chubb's shares were split on a 1:2 basis on 18 April 2006.
-So if you had owned 2 shares the day before before the split, the next day you'd have owned 1 share.
+Chubb's shares were split on a 3:1 basis on 2 March 1998.
+So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Chubb shares – just the quantity.
-However, indirectly, the new 100% higher share price could have impacted the market appetite for Chubb shares which in turn could have impacted Chubb's share price.
+However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Chubb shares which in turn could have impacted Chubb's share price.

 Chubb Limited provides insurance and reinsurance products worldwide.
 The company's North America Commercial P&C Insurance segment offers commercial property, casualty, workers' compensation, package policies, risk management, financial lines, marine, construction, environmental, medical, cyber risk, surety, and excess casualty; and group accident and health insurance to large, middle market, and small commercial businesses.
 Its North America Personal P&C Insurance segment provides affluent and high net worth individuals and families with homeowners, automobile and collector cars, valuable articles, personal and excess liability, travel insurance, and recreational marine insurance and services.
 The company's North America Agricultural Insurance segment offers multiple peril crop and crop-hail insurance; and coverage for farm and ranch property, and commercial agriculture products.
 Its Overseas General Insurance segment provides coverage for traditional commercial property and casualty; specialty categories, such as financial lines, marine, energy, aviation, political risk, and construction risk; and group accident and health, and traditional and specialty personal lines for corporations, middle markets, and small customers through retail brokers, agents, and other channels.
 The company's Global Reinsurance segment offers traditional and specialty reinsurance under the Chubb Tempest Re brand to property and casualty companies.
 Its Life Insurance segment provides protection and savings products comprising whole life, endowment plans, individual term life, group term life, medical and health, personal accident, credit life, universal life, and unit linked contracts.